musedwraith/Wraith-Reserves/README.md

 ## Future Enhancements
 - Custom date picker for target dates.
-- Percent made toward progress saved.
 - Multi-currency support.
 - Data export (CSV/JSON).
-- Goal deadlines where users see exactly how much they need to save eachd ay or week to stay on track.
+- Goal deadlines where users see exactly how much they need to save each day or week to stay on track.
 - A countdown timer in a cosmic style like a moon slowly eclipsling as the time runs out.
 - Progress bar has two overlays: an actual savings and where the savings should be by today.
 - Show a visual history of savings growth over time in a graph form.